Columpio/RInGen/README.md

 Result of the `z3` run will be output to `stdout`.
 For `one-zeroary-constr.Z3.0.smt2` example it is `SAT`.

 ### Use the finite-model finder in CVC4 as an ADT Horn-solver on a TIP benchmark
-`~/RInGen$ dotnet bin/Release/net5.0/RInGen.dll solve --tipToHorn --quiet cvc4f ~/RInGen/samples/prop_20.smt2`
+`~/RInGen$ dotnet bin/Release/net5.0/RInGen.dll solve --tip --quiet cvc4f ~/RInGen/samples/prop_20.smt2`

 The output is `sat`.